openimis/policies_android_app_java/README.md

 # openIMIS - IMIS Android Application

-The openIMIS IMIS Android Application is the mobile client used by the Enrollment Officers to easily enter and register new insurees from anywhere online or offline.
+The openIMIS IMIS Android Application is the mobile client used by the Enrollment Officers to easily enter and register, renew and manage insurees from anywhere online or offline.

 ## Getting Started